Contract Basics6 min readMarch 8, 2026

 Force Majeure Clauses After COVID: What Changed and What to Include

 COVID-19 exposed gaps in force majeure clauses worldwide.
-Here’s what changed, what courts actually enforce, and how to draft language that protects you.
+Here’s what changed, what courts enforce, and how to draft language that protects you.

 What force majeure means

 Force majeure (French for "superior force") is a contract clause that excuses performance when extraordinary events beyond either party’s control prevent it.
-It’s essentially a contractual escape valve for situations nobody could prevent or predict.

 What COVID changed